-Update April 2017: Nvidia has released a new FFMPEG guide that is much better than the old one.
-It does require a free Nvidia Dev Account.
+Update April 2017: Nvidia has released a new FFMPEG guide (you must have a free developer account to access it) that is much better than the old one.

 After a few false starts, I got a working build that was able to utilize the GPU to encode video.
 After some more work turning my ffmpeg binary into a more multi-purpose encoder (setting the appropriate flags), it was finished.
 After a trial run, it worked flawlessly.